MarekMatyas/tech201_virtualization/README.md

 ![GitBash cd issue]("C:\Users\matya\Desktop\git bash issue.png")

 7. After that we can open back the GitBash and write a command `vagrant init ubuntu/xenial64`.
 This creates a file in VS code.
 Only configuration file (We haven't actually created a VM yet).
+This file contains instructions that are used to give to our Virtual Box.
+Enables us to standardize the dev environment that we are giving to our Developers.

+8. Now we want to test the functionality running `vagrant up` in GitBash.
+Check Oracle if the machine is running)

+9. Then we check the functionality `vagrant status`.

+10. If we all running with no issues we want to connect to it using `vagrant ssh` in GitBash.
+(This program handles all security processes for us)

+11. Then we can use `ls -a` to show all the folders + hidden folders.

+12. Then we can start using `sudo` code which basically means that we wanna get right premissions.
+We want to start using the web server:#####

+12. Now that we are in `vagrant@ubuntu-xenial` we can notice how the colours disappeared.

+13. Being inside the VM we can run `sudo apt-get update -y`.
+This command will update the core function of our VM.
+Also comfirms the access to the Internet.

+14. After we use `sudo apt-get install nginx -y` to install program for our website.

+15. Next step is to use `sudo systemctl start nginx`.
+Lastly `sudo systemctl status nginx`.

+16. For easier access for developers we have to use this command `config.vm.network "private_network", ip:"192.168.10.100"`.
+(This gives our VM an IP address to access)

+17. Then we can back out of the VM using `exit` command and use `vagrant reload` to reboot the VM.

 To connect to the machine vagrant ssh in git bash then we should be inside the machine